-“Affirmative action” means positive steps taken to increase the representation of women and minorities in areas of employment, education, and business from which they have been historically excluded.
+“Affirmative action” means positive steps taken to increase the representation of women and minorities in areas of employment, education, and culture from which they have been historically excluded.
 When those steps involve preferential selection—selection on the basis of race, gender, or ethnicity—affirmative action generates intense controversy.

 The development, defense, and contestation of preferential affirmative action has proceeded along two paths.
 One has been legal and administrative as courts, legislatures, and executive departments of government have made and applied rules requiring affirmative action.
 The other has been the path of public debate, where the practice of preferential treatment has spawned a vast literature, pro and con.
 Often enough, the two paths have failed to make adequate contact, with the public quarrels not always very securely anchored in any existing legal basis or practice.

 The ebb and flow of public controversy over affirmative action can be pictured as two spikes on a line, the first spike representing a period of passionate debate that began around 1972 and tapered off after 1980, and the second indicating a resurgence of debate in the 1990s leading up to the Supreme Court's decision in the summer of 2003 upholding certain kinds of affirmative action.
 The first spike encompassed controversy about gender and racial preferences alike.
-This is because in the beginning affirmative action was as much about the factory, the firehouse, and the corporate suite as about the university campus.
+This is because in the beginning affirmative action was as much about the factory, the firehouse, and the corporate suite as about the college campus.
 The second spike represents a quarrel about race and ethnicity.
 This is because the burning issue at the turn of the twentieth-first century is about college admissions.
 In admissions to selective colleges, women need no boost; African-Americans and Hispanics do.

 - 1. In the Beginning